datalad-handbook/book/docs/beyond_basics/101-170-dataladrun.rst

 This dataset clone is *temporary*: It will exist over the course of one analysis/job only, but before it is being purged, all of the results it computed will be pushed to the original dataset.
 This requires a safe-guard: If the original dataset receives the results from the dataset clone, it knows about the clone and its state.
-In order to protect the results from accidental synchronization upon deletion of the linked dataset clone, the clone should be created as a "trow-away clone" right from the start.
+In order to protect the results from someone accidentally synchronizing (updating) the dataset from its linked dataset after is has been deleted, the clone should be created as a "trow-away clone" right from the start.
 By running ``git annex dead here``, :term:`git-annex` disregards the clone, preventing the deletion of data in the clone to affect the original dataset.

 .. code-block:: bash